-Note: Year 1 and 2 students who have achieved a GPA of between 1.3 and 1.6 may be eligible for admission to the Fresh Start program.
-Students must be recommended by the School for participation in the Fresh Start program.
+Note: Year 1 and 2 students who have achieved a GPA of between the Fresh Start program.
 Further detailed information can be found in §§14.5 and 23.6.2.

 (2) Readmission After a Requirement to Withdraw: A student who was required to withdraw from the School of Native Studies may apply for readmission to the School of Native Studies as a probationary student.
 Such applications are normally only considered for terms beginning at least one calendar year after the requirement to withdraw.
 If requested by the School, such applications must be accompanied by a recommendation from Student Counselling Services.
 Deadlines for submitting applications are listed in §12.